niranjansh/niranjansh.github.io/_posts/2019-08-07-setup-jekyll-with-github-pages.markdown

 ### 2. **Set up a Github Pages repo**

 Create a new repository on Github [here](https://github.com/new) called username.github.io where username is your Github username.
-Note that the username has to match your Github username.
+Note that the username in your repo name has to match your Github username.

 ### 3. **Set up your local git repo to link to your Github repo**